Remarks on the method of modulus of continuity and the modified dissipative porous media equation: Introduction

-\textit{Moreover, $\forall$ $\gamma \in$ $\mathbb{R}^{+}$, we have t$^{\gamma} \theta \in$ L$^{\infty}(\mathbb{R}^{+}$, H$^{m + \gamma\alpha}$)}\\ \\ We note that an analogous version for Quasi-geostrophic Equation (QG), which we define below (3), was done by [\textbf{17}].
+\textit{Moreover, for all $\gamma \in$ $\mathbb{R}^{+}$, we have t$^{\gamma} \theta \in$ L$^{\infty}(\mathbb{R}^{+}$, H$^{m + \gamma\alpha}$)}\\ \\ We note that an analogous version for Quasi-geostrophic Equation (QG), which we define below (3), was done by [\textbf{17}].
 Moreover, while we will employ the method of Modulus of Continuity (MOC), initiated by [\textbf{12}] in a periodic setting, the smoothing effects stated above, i.e. the spatial decay of the solution, allows us to circumvent the difficulty in a non-periodic setting.
 In this regard, we cite [\textbf{1}] and [\textbf{9}] in which the authors proved the global well-posedness of QG with initial data belonging to the critical space $\dot{B}_{\infty, 1}^{0}$ and H$^{1}$ using the same technique.

-The H$^{m}, m > 5/2$, space to which the initial data $\theta_{0}$ belongs is not critical space, as that requires H$^{3/2}$.\\ \\ A similar result to the Theorem 1.1 showing global regularity of MPM (2) is also possible through the method introduced by Caffarelli and Vasseur in [\textbf{5}] following the work in [\textbf{4}], [\textbf{6}] and [\textbf{7}].
-A similar method following the work in [\textbf{13}] is also possible. \\ \\ We stress that at first sight, modifying PM (1) by having $\Lambda^{\alpha - 1}$ act on the u term and finding its MOC based on the previous work on PM (1) in [\textbf{23}] seems somewhat difficult.
+A similar result to the Theorem 1.1 showing global regularity of MPM (2) is also possible through the method introduced in [\textbf{5}] following the work in [\textbf{4}], [\textbf{6}] and [\textbf{7}].
+A similar method following the work in [\textbf{13}] is also possible.

+We stress that at first sight, modifying PM (1) by having $\Lambda^{\alpha - 1}$ act on the u term and finding its MOC based on the previous work on PM (1) in [\textbf{22}] seems somewhat difficult.
 As we will see, the u term of PM (1) can be decomposed to a linear combination of an identity and a singular integral operator acting on $\theta$ which we will denote by $\mathcal{P}(\theta)$.
 The problematic term is the Riesz potential, namely $\Lambda^{\alpha - 1}\theta$.
-We obviate from this issue by making a simple observation; see Proposition 3.3.\\ \\ The outline of the rest of the paper is as follows: \begin{enumerate} \item Introduction \item Local Results \item Global Results \item Appendix A: Besov Space, Mollifers \item Appendix B: Proofs of Local Results and More \end{enumerate}
+We obviate from this issue by making a simple observation; see Proposition 3.3.